 I started my counselling training in 2009 and was a counsellor at a young adult centre (up to 25) for over 5 years.
 I have worked with people with lots of different difficulties over the years, aged from teens up to their 80s, and worked in private practice since 2015.

 I completed my degree in Psychology with Criminology in 2010, and my Masters in Counselling Psychology in 2012.
 Part of this course involved me having my own personal therapy sessions, giving a perspective from the other side of the fence.
-More recently I completed a Post Graduate Certificate in Low Intensity Psychological Interventions as a work based qualification.
-I currently work for the NHS doing CBT based work alongside my counselling.
+I have a Post Graduate Certificate in Low Intensity Psychological Interventions and more recently completed a Post Graduate Diploma in Cognitive Behavioural Therapy.
+I currently work for the NHS doing CBT alongside my private work.
 I am also a member of the BACP

 Areas of counselling I deal with

 £40 per session for those training to become therapists.